 Fortunately there are tools available to limit your browser use (e.g. Stayfocusd) and tools to limit your mobile phone use.
-Also both Apple and Google will be introducing time management tools into their mobile operating systems.
+Also both Apple and Google have introduced time management tools into their mobile operating systems.

 Studying can be a messy process and it is perfectly normal to end a study session with papers and books lying everywhere.
 However it is important to regularly clean and tidy your study space.

 The best way to encourage this is making sure there is a proper home for all of your study materials: textbooks, papers, stationary, etc. If everything has a proper home (e.g. drawer or shelf), it is effortless to return things to their rightful spot, and therefore much quicker to clean your space but also reorient yourself to the space at the beginning of a study session.

 It is also important to pay attention to the broader level of clutter in the room in which you are studying.
 Your desk might be nicely organised, but if the room is cluttered and untidy, it will continue to exert a negative effect on you when you use that room.
 For most people, the presence of clutter is associated with poorer wellbeing, even if they are not totally mindful of it.
 Deciding to declutter doesn’t require you to buy a book or follow a complex process.
 Simply review each item in the room and make a decision to keep, donate, sell, or throw-away.
 If you keep, find a proper home for the item.

 Once you’ve cleared a space of clutter, you then get to the more fun part……